Notes on the Geography of Egypt: Luxor Temple

 Here the sons of Rameses are named and arrayed in birth order.

 Look closely and you'll see the first pylon in profile, along with an obelisk, colossal statues, and flags flying above.
-If you return to the second image in this set, you'll see that the pylon has rectangular channels in which the flagpoles--cedars of Lebanon--were set.
+If you return to the second image in this folder, you'll see that the pylon has rectangular channels in which the flagpoles--cedars of Lebanon--were set.

 The colonnade is shown here together with the first courtyard and first pylon.
 A much more recent white mosque stands at the corner of the courtyard.
 At the left, the small columns mark the military camp built here by the Romans.
 Hence the name Luxor, from the Arabic Al-Uksur, fortification.